Kim Go-eun: 2024 to present: Box office success and critical acclaim

-Kim's performance of a "daesal gut," a shamanistic ritual involving animal sacrifice, garnered significant attention.
+Kim's performance of a "daesal gut", a shamanistic ritual involving animal sacrifice, garnered significant attention.
 The authenticity was so compelling that the film's shamanic advisors, Go Chun-ja and Lee Da-young, claimed a real spirit was summoned during one of her scenes.
 Her powerful portrayal was widely praised by critics and fans alike.
-The Korea Herald lauded her "memorable acting," stating she "captivat[ed] the audience with her terror-inducing songs, oracles and prayers."
+The Korea Herald lauded her "memorable acting", stating she "captivat[ed] the audience with her terror-inducing songs, oracles and prayers".
 For this role, Kim won Best Actress at the 60th Baeksang Arts Awards and 45th Blue Dragon Film Awards.

 In October 2024, Kim had another film released.
 She starred as Jae-hee in Love in the Big City, the film adaptation of Sang Young Park's bestselling novel of the same name.
 Director E.oni planned to adapt the film few years ago, but faced difficulties due to production and budget issues, as well as casting a male actor to play a gay character.
 Kim waited two and a half years for the film to be greenlit.
 The film focus on the first part of the novel, which follows the friendship between a "free-spirited" young woman and a closeted gay man as they live together and endure ups and downs in their love lives in modern-day Seoul.
 Her performance received critical acclaim.
-Woman Donga praised her portrayal of Jae-hee as a "standout" and noted she transformed the character, who initially seemed "out of place," into a "multifaceted" figure.
+Woman Donga praised her portrayal of Jae-hee as a "standout" and noted she transformed the character, who initially seemed "out of place", into a "multifaceted" figure.
 She earned Best Actress nominations at the Baeksang Arts Awards, and Director's Cut Awards, and won in Buil Film Awards.

-Kim reunited with Park Ji-hyun in a romance coming-of-age streaming series You and Everything Else.
+In 2025, Kim Go-eun starred in two Netflix original series in different genres.
+The first is her reunion with Park Ji-hyun in a romance coming-of-age streaming series You and Everything Else.
+Kim portrayed Ryu Eun-jung and her complex friendship between her and Cheon Sang-yeon (Park Ji-hyun) from their teenage years to their forties.
 Written by Song Hye-jin, directed by Jo Yeong-min, it released on Netflix on September 12, 2025.
+Her second project, The Price of Confession, released on December 5, features Kim as Mo-eun, a mysterious prisoner known as "the witch".
+She forms an alliance with Ahn Yoon-soo (played by Jeon Do-yeon), an art teacher who is wrongly accused of murder, offering to confess to the crime in exchange for a favor.